opentaps/open-climate-investing/book/Setting-Benchmarks.md

 - Is there another use for their output, such as plastics, that will also be _acceptable_ to the general public?
 - Failing all of the above, will they reduce capex and return capital to shareholders?

 If they do, then engage with them and help see these strategies through.
-But if there is no viable strategy, or the companies will not pursue with them, then what exactly are we engaging to do?
+Perhaps it will happen in stages, and eliminating those methane flares would be a good first step.
+But we also need to move quickly and cannot stay there.
+As the investor, you need to do more than just say "Great job."
+And if you realize there is no viable strategy, or the companies will not pursue with them, then what exactly are we engaging to do?

 Now that you've made the important long-term decisions, the next step is to work out a set of benchmarks for your portfolio managers.

-The benchmark should incorporate your long-term climate strategy into a neutral index so that your portfolio managers would manage (and hopefully outperform) against it.
+The benchmark should reflect your long-term climate strategy into a neutral index so that your portfolio managers would manage (and hopefully outperform) against it.
 It should include the amount of climate-aligned difference or "tilt" versus standard indices such as the S&P 500 or MSCI World.
 If you choose to divest from oil companies, they should not be in the index.
 If you choose to engage with them, it should include only the companies that qualify for your engagement strategy.

-Should portfolio managers vote proxies?

-Benchmarks -- ESG models - Are they correct?
+Neutral index which reflects your climate strategy but still be as diversified and capture the overall market -- ESG models - Are they correct?
 Have they been too watered down?
-Evaluating ESG-based indices.
+Must have "hard" ESG ratings like credit ratings, not grading on a curve.
+How to evaluating ESG-based indices.
 Do they make sense?

+Should portfolio managers vote proxies?

 If this sounds like a lot of work, let the Sage of Omaha inspire you: